Goldalyn: The Golden Girl

-Goldalyn Kakuya from the St Ann’s Junior School Lubao in Kakamega County emerged top after scoring 455 marks out of 500 Marks, despite all the challenges that come with albinism.
-She was the first person with albinism toping the K.C.P.E since the introduction of Kenya Primary School certificate in 1985 when the 8-4-4 system of education was introduced in Kenya.
+Goldalyn Kakuya from St Ann’s Junior School Lubao, in Kakamega County, emerged top after scoring four hundred and fifty five (455) marks out of five hundred (500) marks despite all the challenges that come with albinism.
+She was the first Person with Albinism to top the Kenya Certificate of Primary Education since the introduction of Kenya Primary School Certificate in 1985, when the 8-4-4 system of education was introduced in Kenya.

-“I am honoured to be here celebrating this … it’s wonderful because I did not expect to do very well,”
+“I am honoured to be here celebrating this … it’s wonderful because I did not expect to do very well”.
+She said.

-Kakuyas’ achievement has been a fruit of the great work that Albinism Society of Kenya has done in creating awareness in the inclusion of people with albinism.
-Albinism Society of Kenya that was formed in 2006 has been for years doing activations in counties to educate people about the causes of albinism and showing that people with albinism “Ni Ngozi tu’ otherwise they can perform any duties like any other people with Albinism.
+Kakuya’s achievement has been a fruit of the great work that Albinism Society of Kenya has done in creating awareness on inclusion of Persons with Albinism.
+Albinism Society of Kenya that was formed in 2006 has been doing activations in counties for years to educate people about the causes of albinism and to show that Persons with Albinism can exel.
+“Ni ngozi tu (it is just the skin)”, otherwise they can compete with other members of the society on matters productivity at the workplace.

 “In future, I want to be a psychotherapist or a psychiatrist.
-I always like anything related to the mind,”
+I always like anything related to the mind”.
+She said.

-Goldaly and her family got a gift of Ksh 100,000 from ASK, she also got a hamper from Safaricom Blaze, a trip to Mombasa from Bonfire Adventures among others.
+Speaking to Albinism Society of Kenya’s press, Goldalyn dedicated her success to Persons with Albinism.
+Her success was a clear indication that Persons with Albinism are equally bright and can perform very well.
+Goldalyn and her family got a gift of Ksh a hundred thousands (100,000) from Albinism Society of Kenya.
+She also got a gift hamper from Safaricom Blaze, a trip to Mombasa from Bonfire Adventures among others.

-When announcing the results, Education CS announced that the government would sponsor 100 of the students who scored above 400 marks.
-Matiang’i also announced that all students who scored over 400 marks would be guaranteed a place in National schools.
+While announcing the results, the Cabinet Secretary foe Education announced that the government was ready to sponsor a hundred (100) of the students who scored above four hundred (400) marks.
+Dr. Matiang’i also announced that all students who scored over four hundred (400) marks would be guaranteed a place in national schools.